Moving is exciting — and stressful. Knowing that, Saint Louis University tries to make the process of moving to and from campus as easy as possible.

 Each of the residence halls has an assigned parking lot where families will be allotted 25 minutes to unload their students' belongings.
 After that period, we ask that cars be relocated to the Olive Compton Garage.

-Note that Laclede Avenue will be one way between Spring Street and Grand Boulevard for the duration of move-in.
+Note that Laclede Avenue will be one way between Vandeventer Street and Grand Boulevard on August 22 during new student move in.
 Students living in Spring Hall, Fusz Hall, Marguerite Hall, Grand Hall and the Griesedieck Complex are encouraged to approach their residence halls from Vandeventer Avenue (exits off Interstate 64 and Interstate 44), rather than Grand.

 You will move out of your assigned space at the end of the spring semester.
 Students who are graduating, living in summer housing at SLU or have other extenuating circumstances can request a short extension.